|Aquatic Plant Control: Things to Consider - Tony Groves & Pam Tyning|

 Great Lakes Environmental Center will again conduct water quality testing in 2014 as part of our ongoing water quality monitoring program.
 Samples will be taken from three locations in Long Lake and two locations in Mickey and Ruth Lakes.
 Testing will be done twice; once in the summer and again in the fall.
 While our water quality has been excellent over the years, it’s important to remind ourselves of the need to minimize the amount of nutrients that flow into our lakes, especially phosphorous.
 Please limit the use of lawn fertilizers, use non-phosphorous products, and properly maintain your septic system.
 In addition, maintaining a natural waterfront buffer zone helps filter surface water run-off.
 By following these guidelines, together we can ensure our beautiful lakes remain healthy for generations to come.

-The preliminary plan for 2016 includes herbicide treatment at 24 sites (including Long, Mickey and Ruth Lakes), totaling approximately 11.3 acres.
+The map below identifies the Eurasian Watermilfoil treatment areas plan for 2017.
+The treatment includes herbicide (Navigate Pellets or Navitrol Liquid) on Long, Mickey and Ruth Lakes, totaling approximately 10 acres.
 Our goal remains to be environmentally responsible while monitoring and controlling invasive species in our lakes.
-For more information on our lake management program or to provide feedback, please contact John Cartwright at 231-647-6229.
+For more information on our lake management program or to provide feedback, please contact Jim Wheaton or Barry Lishawa.

 Naturally occurring bio-foam